rikby/bin-downloader/README.md

   --end-message This will be showed in the end of downloading.
                 %s will be replaced with full path to downloaded file.
-                Default: "Binary file: %s\n" --app-help    Show help for application downloader --app-name    Use passed name in help.
+                Default: "Binary file: %s\n" --app-name    Use passed name in 3rd party downloader help.
+                Use "_" instead spaces in the name. "_" will be replaced with spaces.
+  --downloader  Custom 3rd party downloader path in repository.
+                Uses in 3rd party downloader help.
+                Example: my-branch/my/path/downloader
+                Default: master/downloader
+                Where "master" is a branch name.
+  --help        Show this help.

 END USER OPTIONS
   --versions    Show created tags.